Erta Ale in Ethiopia is one of the most active volcanoes in the world and looms above a deadly desert. We ask if it’s worth the risk.

 The Danakil Depression is one of the hottest, lowest and driest places on Earth.
 It’s so extreme that life has been found in pure acid here.
 Temperatures regularly reach 45°C (113°F) and seas of molten magma ooze just beneath the crust’s surface.
 Sensibly, the hike to Erta Ale starts after dark to avoid the suffocating heat of the day.

 We set off at 6pm just as the edges of the sky begin to darken.
-Our guide, Haftu, is brisk and agile, hopping across hulking rocks as if they were mere pebbles.
-My torch is weak and I have to stay intensely focused on each step to prevent stumbling and falling.
+Our guide, Haftu, is brisk and agile, hopping across hulking rocks in the fast-falling darkness.
+My torch is weak and I have to stay intensely focused on each step to stop myself from stumbling.

-The hike up to the crater camp is three hours on average, but we do it half an hour more quickly.
+The hike up to the crater camp is three hours on average; we do it in two and a half.
 As we approach the devil glow of the volcano, I feel a sharp tang of excitement.
 This.
 This is adventure.

 We pause briefly at camp.
 The heat isn’t as oppressive as I had feared and the ‘hike to hell’ was less hard than, say, hiking Matavanu Crater in Samoa, which had me in tears by the end.